rancilio-pid/clevercoffee/README.md

  * Reaches the target temperature within 5 to 10 minutes after switching on (you should, however, wait a bit longer, e.g. 20 min depending on the machine to heat up the group head etc.)
  * Set PID parameters and monitor current temperature and heater output on a web page hosted on the ESP controller
  * Separate PID for steam mode with own parameters and target temperature (can be enabled in the web interface/MQTT or using the steam switch)
- * Automatically brew by set time (including pre-infusion with additional dimmer for the pump).
+ * Automatically brew by set time including pre-infusion timing.
  * Automatically brew by weight when scale components are built in.
  * Possible to change brew and steam switches to push buttons.
 Brew push button then has two actions: short press for brew, long press to flush.
  * Allows brew switch detection (e.g. for the shot timer) by using an optocoupler module when deciding not to control the pump from the ESP ([details](https://rancilio-pid.github.io/ranciliopid-handbook/de/customization/brueherkennung.html#konfiguration-der-erkennung)).
 * MQTT (IoT) support to monitor and manipulate all important parameters.
- * Extended data monitoring via Influxdb/Grafana.
  * Choose from multiple designs for the display (including vertical), possibility to integrate custom designs
  * Over-The-Air updates of the firmware (WiFi)